Website-2/zbp-language-services.github.io/index.md

 title: Welcome
 feature_text: |
   ## ZBP Language Services
-  Interpreting and transcription for market research moderators, consultants, agencies and LSPs English, German
+  Interpreting and transcription in English and German for market research moderators, consultants, agencies and LSPs
 feature_image: "https://picsum.photos/1300/400?image=989"
-excerpt: "Interpreting and transcription services for market research moderators, consultants, agencies and LSPs."
+excerpt: "Interpreting and transcription in English and German for market research moderators, consultants, agencies and LSPs"
 ---
 <br>